linterniGamer/Tt-Games-quickbms-scripts/README.md

 - $\color{#00FF00} \mathtt{\textbf{\large{macOS}}}$: On macOS there is an extra step to take.
 There is a file inside the folder `Contents` (located in `GameName`/`GameName`.app/) and this file has as extension `.dmg`.
 This file contains the DAT files of the game so we have to extract it.
 It can either be extracted using 7zip for macOS or using DMG Extractor.
 Once it's done, now we can see we have a Data folder with all the DAT files there.
 To use quickbms on macOS, you can get it from here: [Download](https://github.com/ryopei/quickbms-macos/releases/tag/v0.8.0) (remember to use the bms files left on this repository to not have problems extracting).
 </details>

+<details><summary><h2> 7.
+Quickbms can extract sonicr-sonicrgc.dat from Sonic R Nintendo Gamecube?</h2></summary>
+Yes.
+Somehow, the DAT file is compatible with the actual ones.
+Just use the ttgames.bms script to extract it 🙂.

 Back to [📑 Index](#-index).